 The shoulder pads are fitted with densified urethane foam, making them very comfortable to wear.
 After full-day hikes (typically between 4-12 hours), my shoulders were never sore compared to other packs.

-A waist belt and chest strap provide natural support for carrying the pack as well.
-As part of the Scree’s versatility, though, the waist belt is removable if you prefer not to use it.
-The Scree 32 also offers torso adjustment through the Futura Yoke so you can adjust the torso to fit your body.
+A waist belt and chest strap also provide natural support for carrying the pack.
+As part of the Scree’s versatility, the waist belt is removable if you prefer not to use it.
+The Scree 32 also offers torso adjustment through the Futura Yoke, so you can adjust the torso to fit your body.
 Luckily, my wife and I have similar torso sizes, so there wasn’t much adjustment needed, but it’s a handy feature nonetheless.

-The Scree 32L is an internal framed pack, which is characterized by a frame (in the Scree’s case, an HDPE frame) that sits against the back, as well as a large internal pocket for storage.
-Internal frame backpacks, because of their weight distribution, are excellent for hikes that require a lot of back and forth movement (scrambling or steep climbs).
+The Scree 32L is an internal framed pack characterized by a frame (in the Scree’s case, an HDPE frame) that sits against the back and has a large interior pocket for storage.
+Because of their weight distribution, internal frame backpacks are excellent for hikes that require a lot of back and forth movement (scrambling or steep climbs).

-Mystery Ranch’s Scree 32L is built with ventilated mesh in the back to prevent moisture build-up as well.
-On our snowshoe hikes, I didn’t experience sweating, because well, it was cool enough to where I didn’t overheat.
-However, my back sweat quite a bit while summer hiking because of the internal frame.
-To me, this isn’t a downside of the Scree, just a fact of all internal frame packs, since I naturally sweat quite a bit.
+Mystery Ranch’s Scree 32L is built with ventilated mesh in the back to prevent moisture build-up.
+On our snowshoe hikes, I didn’t experience sweating because it was cool enough to where I didn’t overheat.
+However, my back sweat a bit while summer hiking because of the internal frame.
+This issue isn’t a downside of the Scree, just a fact of all internal frame packs since I naturally sweat quite a bit.

 With all that said, I would recommend trying out the pack before buying it.
-It’s imperative to ensure the fit and comfort is right for you and your body.
+It’s imperative to ensure the fit and comfort are suitable for you and your body.

 By definition, a snowshoeing pack needs to be able to carry snowshoes.
-Snow conditions can change on the trail, especially in the spring, and there may be occasions when the trail doesn’t require snowshoes.
-In these instances, it essential to have a pack that allows for snowshoe storage, either by included straps, attachment points, or a pocket.
+However, snow conditions can change on the trail, especially in the spring, and there may be occasions when the trail doesn’t require snowshoes.
+In these instances, it is essential to have a pack that allows for snowshoe storage, either by including straps, attachment points, or a pocket.

-With the Scree 32L, it has a daisy chain with adjustable loops as well as two included small elastic bands for attachment (which we used to secure the snowshoe frame).
-Additionally, there is a full-sized clip strap that conveniently holds most of the snowshoe in place.
+The Scree 32L has a daisy chain with adjustable loops and two small elastic bands for attachment (which we used to secure the snowshoe frame).
+Additionally, a full-sized clip strap conveniently holds most of the snowshoe in place.
 We tested our snowshoe storage out on multiple snowshoe journeys and have found it to work quite well.
-The snowshoes stay secure as we’re moving, and they are easy to remove and reattach with gloves.
+The snowshoes stay secure as we move and are easy to remove and reattach with gloves.

 My only concern is that the elastic bands may wear out after a few seasons of use.
-However, if that happens, Mystery Ranch offers an excellent warranty and repair program.
+However, Mystery Ranch offers an excellent warranty and repair program if that happens.
 According to their website, they “offer repair and replacement for issues with materials or craftsmanship.”
 Additionally, they can repair damage due to normal wear and tear for a reasonable charge.
-Or, if you prefer, it would be easy to attach washboard straps as a replacement for the elastic bands.
+Or, if you prefer, it would be easy to attach accessory straps (like these from Sea to Summit) as a replacement for the elastic bands.

-For a day snowshoeing pack, 24-32L is about the right size (at least for me).
-A typical day pack (16L) is too small for the layers I want to carry (especially in winter), and a standard overnight bag (40-50L) is too large.
+For a day snowshoeing pack, the Scree 32L is about the right size (at least for me).
+A typical day pack (16L) is too small for the layers I want to carry, especially in winter, and a standard overnight bag (40-50L) is too large.